Online Originals: FEMA assisting NC counties with EMS shortages

 - And 2 each in Brunswick, Graham, Macon, and Pender counties

-Acree tells me this isn’t the only federal assistance the state is currently receiving from FEMA.
-FEMA staff have a mobile vaccination clinic set up in the western part of the state.
-As well as 30 staff members provided by FEMA, that are helping 6 NC counties run their monoclonal antibody testing.
+Acree said this isn’t the only federal assistance the state is currently receiving from FEMA.
+The FEMA staff have a mobile vaccination clinic set up in the western part of the state.
+With 30 staff members provided by FEMA, they are helping six NC counties run their monoclonal antibody testing.